caltechlibrary/datatools/docs/vcard2json.md

 ## SYNOPSIS

-vcard2json converts a VCard to JSON.
+vcard2json is an experimental tool that  converts a VCard to JSON.
 The vcard can be read from stdin or form a file with the usual options.
 The JSON version will be written to stdout.